francoo98/bounties/README.md

 # bounties
 A website to create coding bounties.

-It allows the user to create bounties (programming tasks), post solutions for the bounties and choose a solution as the winner of a bounty.
+It supports `Bounty` (model to represent a programming task) and `Solution` creation and deletion, choosing a `Solution` instance as the winner of a `Bounty` and login/logout using Django built in auth system.

-It also has deletion functionalities for bounties and solutions.
+### APIs
+The website has two APIs implemented with `django-rest-framework`.
+These APIs have endpoints to work with bounties and users (see details below).
-# `bounties` app
+## `bounties` app
-Every functionality is developed in this app.
+This app provides the base application to work with bounties.
-## Urls
+### Urls
 1. `bounty/` Lists all bounties
 2. `bounty/<int>` Display the details of a given bounty refered by `<int>`
 3. `bounty/create` Lets de user create a new bounty